franzbu/HAeating/README.md

 The code in this repository is production-ready; however, the documentation below just covers some basics ATM.
 I might improve it at a later stage should there be sufficient user interest.

-# 🌡️ Home Assistant Heating (HAeating) Automation System
+# 🌡️ Home Assistant Heating

 This repository contains a demand-driven heating control system built for **Home Assistant** with the app (add-on) **AppDaemon**.